cloudpilot-emu/cloudpilot-emu/web/pwa/src/assets/doc/emulation.md

 # Session settings

 The "Settings" option from the menu gives you access to the session settings.
-The settings are described in detail on the sessions tab help.
+The settings are described in detail in the sessions tab help.

 # Performance issues